michaelkreeger/michaels-toolbox/Management/DeveloperInterviewQuestions.md

 4. Describe your ideal SDLC?
 5. How has the advent of the cloud shifted technical practices within teams?
 6. What is your familiarity with DDD?
 7. What branching strategies have you used and what do you recommend as a best practice?
+(TBD, GitFlow, etc.)
 8. Can you provide some examples of how you performance tuned an enterprise system in the past.